News & Research

 Why Can't I Find a Psychiatrist?
 The U.S. Provider Shortage, Explained

-There's one psychiatrist for every 1,200 Americans with a mental health condition.
+There is one psychiatrist for every 1,200 Americans with a mental health condition.
 Half of U.S. counties have zero.
-This isn't a temporary staffing problem — it's structural.
+This is not a temporary staffing problem.

 Psychiatrist ShortageMental Health Crisis in America